goul/btsmarthub2_devicelist/README.md

 ```

 ### Acknowledgments
-This code is based on that created by jxwolstenholme project for the earlier version of the hub https://github.com/jxwolstenholme/btsmarthub_devicelist
+This code is based on that created by jxwolstenholme project for the earlier version of the hub https://github.com/jxwolstenholme/btsmarthub_devicelist - intention is to merge this into that project to have single way of doing the id.